FairwindsOps/polaris/docs-md/customization/exemptions.md

 many of the `kube-system` workloads need to run as root, or need access to the host network.
 In these cases, we can add **exemptions** to allow the workload to pass Polaris checks.

-Exemptions can be added two ways: by annotating a controller, or editing the Polaris config.
+Exemptions can be added in a few different ways:
+ - Namespace: By annotating a controller, or editing the Polaris config.
+ - Controller: By editing the Polaris config.
+ - Container: By editing the Polaris config.

 ## Annotations
 To exempt a controller from all checks via annotations, use the annotation `polaris.fairwinds.com/exempt=true`, e.g.